12 O'Clock High (TV series): Overview

 The series follows the missions of the fictitious 918th Bombardment Group (Heavy) of the U.S. Army Air Forces (USAAF), equipped with B-17 Flying Fortress heavy bombers, stationed at Archbury Field, England (a fictitious air base).
 For the first season, many of the characters from the book and 1949 movie were retained, including Brigadier General Frank Savage, Major Harvey Stovall, Major Cobb, Doc Kaiser, and General Pritchard, albeit played by different actors from in the motion picture.
 In addition to these characters, several other infrequently reappearing characters were introduced, including Captain (later Colonel) Joseph "Joe" Gallagher, who appeared in two episodes (episodes 1 and 24) as well as being the central character for seasons two and three.

 At the end of the first season, the studio executives decided a younger-looking lead actor was needed.
 In the first episode of the second season, General Savage, played by Robert Lansing, was killed in action and replaced by Colonel Joe Gallagher, played by Paul Burke.
 (Burke, though considered more youthful-looking than Lansing, was actually two years older, which TV critics were quick to point out.)
 The decision to replace Lansing with Burke proved unpopular and the ratings began to drop quickly.

 The character Joe Gallagher's father was Lt.
 General Maxwell Gallagher, played by Barry Sullivan.
-Burke and Sullivan had previously worked together in the TV series Harbormaster.
+Burke and Sullivan had previously worked together in the TV series Harbourmaster.
 In an interview given by Lansing on The Mike Douglas Show in 1965, Lansing mentioned that had he known what a boost to his career 12 O'Clock High was, he never would have fired himself.
 Savage was killed off in a way so as not to require Lansing's participation.
 According to TV Guide, ABC moved the show from a 10:00 pm Friday time slot to a 7:30 pm Monday time slot for the second season to capture a younger audience.
 It was hoped that TV viewers would identify more with a colonel rather than an Army Air Corps general.
 Lansing, had he remained, would have received limited air time with Burke's addition.

 For the second season, most of the supporting cast from the first season was replaced, with the exception of Major Stovall, Doc Kaiser, and an occasional appearance by General Pritchard.
 Other actors who did reappear after the first season played other characters.
 Edward Mulhare appeared twice – as different Luftwaffe officers.
 Bruce Dern appeared four times as three different characters.
 Tom Skerritt appeared five times, each time in a different role.